AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 #### <ins>provisionIdentity.provision</ins>
-<p>used to create a provision address which is used to control / operate an identity. a nub ID, which is the simplest but complete and valid unit of identification.
+<p>used to add a address which is used to control / operate an identity. a nub ID, which is the simplest but complete and valid unit of identification.
 Defines a message and initiates the transaction. </p>
 <p><strong>Function Signature</strong></p>

 `provision: (address: string, chain_id: string, mnemonic: any, identityID: any, to: any, feesAmount: any, feesToken: any, gas: any, mode: any, memo: string) => Promise<any>;`